Upper School Course of Study

 This is an introductory course that covers the basic principles of biological science.
 Biology is presented both historically and conceptually, relating the material to everyday life wherever possible.
 In the laboratory, students have the opportunity to gain experience in scientific methods and to observe biological theories in action.
 The course aims to give students a broad exposure to biological concepts.

-Science 10: Chemistry
+Chemistry

 6 periods (Required, Sophomores)

 This full-year survey course offers students sufficient elementary theory and descriptive material for a complete and thorough program of study.
 It prepares the student for future science courses both at the high school and college level.
 The laboratory work stresses understanding of chemical concepts, basic laboratory techniques, and the development of scientific accuracy.
-Material covered includes stoichiometry, electronic structure, gas laws, chemical bonding, organic chemistry, kinetics, equilibrium and acid-base theory, redox reactions, and nuclear chemistry.
+The material covered includes stoichiometry, electronic structure, gas laws, chemical bonding, organic chemistry, kinetics, equilibrium and acid-base theory, redox reactions, and nuclear chemistry.

-Science 11: Physics
+Physics

-6 periods (Required, Juniors)
+6 periods (Elective, Juniors)

-This is a full year laboratory-based course that will focus on the laws and principles connected to the concepts of matter, force, and energy.
+This is a full-year laboratory-based course that will focus on the laws and principles connected to the concepts of matter, force, and energy.
 A strong emphasis will be placed on developing an understanding of the physics associated with our daily lives.
 Set within this context, this course will explore traditional topics such as mechanics, light, sound, and electricity.
 We will also extend our inquiry into advances being made in the most current lines of research and will probe even further into what scientists believe lies in our future.

 AP Biology